-Preview a new book celebrating iconic muse & model Guinevere
+New photo book celebrates cult model Guinevere Van Seenus

 Fans of Jarrett’s work can also look forward to a second book out in September, which will be a compendium of his photography from the 90s.

-Guinevere launches at Mast Books, New York, this Thursday 15 June 2017.
+Guinevere launches at Mast Books, New York, this Wednesday 14 June 2017.
 Jarrett will be signing copies from 7-9pm.
-Books will also be available online here
+Books will also be available online from Thursday 15 June 2017 here

 Follow Ashleigh Kane on Twitter here @ashleighkane